You are here

 • The parties must identify any disputes about the Joint Discovery/Case Management Plan or the proposed Scheduling and Docket Control Order and bring them to the court for resolution at the Rule 16 Conference.
 This approach of seeking prompt court assistance in resolving pretrial disputes applies to discovery disputes that arise at any point in the case, as well as to other pretrial disputes such as requests to extend or modify deadlines and other issues affecting pretrial work.

 • Any party wishing to raise disputed discovery or other pretrial matters must arrange for a conference with the court before filing any motion, briefs, or accompanying materials.
-The party must email or fax the case manager, Lisa Eddins, and opposing counsel to arrange for a pre-motion conference.
-The email address is Lisa_Eddins@txs.uscourts.gov; the fax number is (713) 250-5213; and the telephone number is (713) 250-5517.
+The party must email or fax the acting case manager, Glenda Hassan, and opposing counsel to arrange for a pre-motion conference.
+The email address is Glenda_Hassan@txs.uscourts.gov; the fax number is (713) 250-5213; and the telephone number is (713) 250-5517.

 • The court will promptly schedule the pre-motion conference, generally within a few days after the request is made.
 The court may order counsel, and counsel may ask, to participate by Zoom or by other virtual link or telephone.